Oblivion 2: Backlash

-Oblivion 2: Backlash (also released as Backlash: Oblivion 2) is a 1996 American direct-to-video space western film directed by Sam Irvin, written by Peter David, from a story by Charles Band, Mark Goldstein, John Rheaume and Greg Suddeth.
-Produced by Full Moon Entertainment and was shot in Romania, it is a sequel to the 1994 film Oblivion.
+Oblivion 2: Backlash (also released as Backlash: Oblivion 2) is a 1996 American direct-to-video space Western film directed by Sam Irvin, written by Peter David, from a story by Charles Band, Mark Goldstein, John Rheaume and Greg Suddeth.
+Produced by Full Moon Entertainment.
+It was shot in Romania and is a sequel to the 1994 film Oblivion.

 The first film's cast (Richard Joseph Paul, Andrew Divoff, George Takei, Julie Newmar, Isaac Hayes, Musetta Vander and Meg Foster) reprise their roles, with Maxwell Caulfield as a new antagonist.

 Synopsis

 The film begins shortly after the events of the first film.
 The setting is the alien-western world of Oblivion.

 A suave, yet lethal bounty hunter named Sweeney arrives to arrest the seductive outlaw Lash on multiple charges, including murder.
 Sweeney is the deadliest bounty hunter in the universe, and despite appearing as an English dandy, is something far more sinister.

-Lash, who just "inherited" a mine of Derconium (the most valuable mineral in the universe) from Crowley in a game of cards, meets up with Redeye's brother, Jaggar.
+Lash, who just "inherited" a mine of Derconium (the most valuable mineral in the universe) from Crowley in a game of cards, meets up with Red Eye's brother, Jaggar.

-Sherriff Zack had killed Redeye in a duel in the previous film.
+Sheriff Zack had killed Red Eye in a duel in the previous film.
 Jaggar wants the mine for himself and use its ore to rule the galaxy.

-Miss Kitty, owner of the local bar/cathouse reveals to Zack that she is a wanted woman.
+Miss Kitty, owner of the local bar/cathouse, reveals to Zack that she is a wanted woman.

-A fight develops over Lash between the sheriff of Oblivion (Zack), Jaggar and Sweeney.
+A fight develops over Lash between the sheriff of Oblivion (Zack), Jaggar, and Sweeney.
 In the resulting battle, Miss Kitty is apparently killed.
 With Jaggar defeated, Sweeney departs.

 Miss Kitty, alive, makes an appearance at her own funeral.